wcaleb/rebel-constitution/csa-constitution.md

 Alabama nine; the State of Florida two; the State of Mississippi seven;
 the State of Louisiana six; and the State of Texas six.

-(4) When vacancies happen in the representation from any State the executive authority thereof shall issue writs of election to fill such vacancies.
+(4).
+When vacancies happen in the representation from any State, the executive authority thereof shall issue writs of election to fill such vacancies.

-(5) The House of Representatives shall choose their Speaker and other officers; and shall have the sole power of impeachment; except that any judicial or other Federal officer, resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature thereof.
+(5).
+The House of Representatives shall choose their Speaker and other officers; and shall have the sole power of impeachment; except that any judicial or other Federal officer, resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature thereof.

+### Section 3

-Sec.
-3. (I) The Senate of the Confederate States shall be composed of two Senators from each State, chosen for six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of service; and each Senator shall have one vote.
+(1).
+The Senate of the Confederate States shall be composed of two Senators from each State, chosen for six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of service;
+and each Senator shall have one vote.

-(2) Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
+(2).
+Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
 The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the